DerekYang2/FluentDL/README.md

 Spotify requires API tokens (client ID and secret), but through the Spotify Developer Dashboard.
 For more details on obtaining these tokens, visit the [official documentation](https://developer.spotify.com/documentation/web-api/tutorials/getting-started).

 ### Downloading
 - Downloading from Youtube does not require authentication.
+As verified through spectrogram, highest quality sources use the very efficient OPUS codec.
+However, OPUS containers such as OGG have poor metadata support and compatability.
+FluentDL wraps them with FLAC to maintain original quality, while having better support.
+But they are NOT lossless.
 - Downloading from Deezer and Qobuz require authentication through ARLs and Tokens respectively.
 These must be from premium accounts.
 - Downloading directly from Spotify is not currently supported, and they do not use lossless sources.
 Use the convert tool to get equivalent Deezer/Qobuz/Youtube tracks, then download.

 You do not have re-enter credentials each time because they are stored locally.
 Note that tokens expire or may break due to occasional web-player changes.

-[Here](https://erikstechcorner.com/2020/09/how-to-check-if-your-flac-files-are-really-lossless/) is a guide on using Spek to verify your file quality.
+[Here](https://erikstechcorner.com/2020/09/how-to-check-if-your-flac-files-are-really-lossless/) is a guide on using Spek (spectrogram software) to verify your file quality.

 ### Retrieving Tokens
 If you already have them, enter them in settings.
 Otherwise: